JorchRL/FreeCodeCamp-tutorials/README.md

 # FreeCodeCamp-tutorials

-A repo for the exercises and projects from several of FreeCodeCamps's youtube tutorials
+A repo for the exercises and projects from several of FreeCodeCamps's youtube tutorials.
+Each one inside its own folder.